Speaker: Rev Debra Thorne

 Answering the Call of Love

-Everyone deserves to be respected.
+Special Guest: Buwa Everyone deserves to be respected.
 Everyone deserves to belong.
 Everyone’s contributions to society deserve to be known.
 Black Canadians have been part of the fabric of this country for hundreds of years yet their contributions remain barely known.
-As Black History Month … read more.
+As Black History Month concludes let us celebrate a people who work, sing and … Continue reading Answering the Call of Love

 Layers of Forgiveness

 Forgiveness is not a ‘one time and it’s done’ deal.
 It’s a process.
 Just as a quilt is stitched together layer upon layer, understanding forgiveness requires deconstruction of the layers we create in our relationships.
-It takes intention and care and time to carefully … read more.
+It takes intention and care and time to carefully and gently pull back each layer.
+We might encounter knots and … Continue reading Layers of Forgiveness

 Diversity in Indigenous Music